Achievable logoAchievable logo

 Endocrine system: hormones and their sources

-The endocrine system is a chemical control network that maintains homeostasis at the cell, tissue, and organ level.
-It operates through hormones released by an endocrine gland—a structure that secretes these signaling molecules directly into surrounding fluids, rather than through ducts.
-Each hormone travels through the bloodstream to act on specific target cells, regulating their metabolism and function.
+The endocrine system is a chemical control network that helps maintain homeostasis at the cell, tissue, and organ level.
+It works through hormones released by an endocrine gland, which secretes signaling molecules directly into surrounding fluids (rather than through ducts).
+Each hormone travels through the bloodstream to act on specific target cells, where it regulates metabolism and function.

 In contrast:

-• The exocrine system employs ducts to transport non-hormonal secretions (e.g., sweat or digestive enzymes)
+• The exocrine system uses ducts to transport non-hormonal secretions (e.g., sweat or digestive enzymes)

 • Autocrine signals affect the same cells that secrete them